omarreis/LangTool/README.md

 Note that automatic translation services sometimes translate words out of context.
 Have a translator - or at least a native speaker - review your app translations.

-Interaction between LangTool and TLang is done by means of LNG files
+Interaction between LangTool and TLang is done by means of LNG files.

 * On the IDE, double click TLang component to open property editor
 * Import texts from form (labels buttons etc)
 * Save file *.lng*.
 No languages yet.
-* Open it with LangTool
+* Open the file with LangTool
 * Add languages using 2 letter codes like 'ES', 'FR', 'IT' ..
-* Complete translation texts, editing grid cells.
+* Complete translation texts, editing grid cells ( in plkace editing).
 Leave untranslated texts empty.
 * Save *.lng file
 * On the IDE, TLang property editor, load translation file.

-TLang is clearly a work in progress.
+TLang is a work in progress.
 The original editor has no way to delete a single language.
+If you open the lng file on top of existing translations, they get duplicated.

-To work around that:
+To work around that, what I did was:

-* change form to text
+* In your app , right-click the form change form-to-text
-* delete TLang.Resources property
+* Locate TLang component (f.e.
+Lang1) delete ResourcesBin property
-* change back to form, double click TLang and import the file edited with LangTool (*.lng)
+* change back to form, double click the empty TLang and import the file edited with LangTool (*.lng)
 * close TLang editor and reopen it to update the languages combo (it is not updated after load)

 TODO: Localize LangTool !!!!   :)